lexro/Barticle/README.md

 # Barticle
 An offline first bart web app that displays train schedules.
-[Try it out!](https://lexro.github.io/Barticle/)

 The point of this is to experiment with service workers.
 That being said, it's best to use Barticle in [service worker supported browsers](http://caniuse.com/#search=service%20workers).